krsrc/testbed_kasi/INDIGO IAM/README.md

 ```

 > [!NOTE]
-> Change Hostname and Port for mariaDB
+> Hostname and Port for mariaDB have been chaned for instance.
 > hostname=IP address of the system where MariaDB has been installed.
 > port=4567